fisher-alice/johnny-five-wiki/ESC.md

-The `ESC` class constructs objects that represent a single ESC attached to the physical board. `ESC` objects are similar to `Servo` objects as they both use PWM pins to communicate with the physical ESC with values between 0 and 180.
-Currently, this class assumes the ESC is calibrated.
+The `ESC` class constructs objects that represent a single ESC attached to the physical board. `ESC` objects are similar to `Servo` objects as they both use PWM pins to communicate with the physical ESC with fractional values between 0 and 1.
+Currently, this class assumes the ESC is pre-calibrated.

 <img src="https://raw.github.com/rwaldron/johnny-five/master/docs/breadboard/esc-keypress.png">